 And the family friendly dining space is larger than Burien’s too I believe, which itself is already pretty big.
 The original West Seattle brewpub is smaller in every respect, but its intimate scale and vibe is a large part of its attraction for me.

 Of course this being a brewpub, there’s beer, and lots of it.
 Elliott Bay Lake City has more taps than at their other pubs: 30 plus two hand pumps for cask ales.
-During our visit there were 16 EBBC brews, the rest being guest brews from some of the Seattle area’s best.
+During our visit there were 16 Elliott Bay brews, the rest being guest beers from some of the Seattle area’s best.

 As I’ve mentioned before in other posts, I love it when a brewery has enough confidence in their own brews to put them up against the very best available.